-SCHEDULE OF EVENTS FOR THE SPRING 2014 SEASON
+SCHEDULE OF EVENTS FOR THE FALL 2014 SEASON

 Meetings are held on the third Wednesday of the month at the Shore Hill Neighborhood Center (Community Room between East & West Buildings) at Shore Hill Residence, 9000 Shore Road, Brooklyn, NY 11209.
 Start time is 7:30 PM.
 Light refreshments will be served.
 Meetings are free and open to the public.